-We are currently working through our first release of Eclipse Temurin and
+We have completed our first releases at Eclipse Temurin and will be

-will be updating this FAQ as and when things are completed and available.
+updating this FAQ as and when things are completed and available.
+If

 Short answer: The project got so big that we chose to